martijnportman/VPWorkshop/README.md

-# VPWorkshop Mulesoft hands-on training – Use cases
+# Workshop Mulesoft hands-on training – Use cases

 Needed for the use cases:
 Input: